Differences Between XIRR and CAGR: Meaning, Formula and Examples

 - Investments with multiple cash inflows and outflows, such as in real estate

-- Investments in venture capital and private equity funds where there is no fixed holding period and cash flows are unpredictable.
+- Investments in venture capital and private equity funds, where cash flows are unpredictable and there is no fixed holding period

 To Wrap It Up…